Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Kazakhstan3–6 monthsApproved

-The spread is colossal: from 2 days (Israel) to 11 months (Moscow).
-Applications from Moscow are the slowest.
+The spread is huge: from 2 days (Israel) to 11 months (Moscow).
+Submission from Moscow is the slowest.

-To apply at the Italian consulate in Belgrade you must hold Serbian residence for 6 months, and it must be valid for at least 3 more months at the time of application.
-Processing time — about 3 months.
-So from arrival in Serbia to the Italian visa — at least 9 months.
+To submit at the Italian consulate in Belgrade you must hold a Serbian residence permit for 6 months, and it must be valid for at least 3 more months at the time of submission.
+Processing times — about 3 months.
+So from arrival in Serbia to an Italian visa — at least 9 months.

 According to the community, the average processing time for LA in Moscow is 6 to 11 months.
-In countries closer to Europe (Serbia, Israel) — significantly faster.
+In countries closer to Europe (Serbia, Israel) it is significantly faster.

 Community member